 - Others.
 The executive director is authorized to appoint, or otherwise obtain the services of, experts, consultants or other necessary personnel, whether individuals or organizations, for the purpose of providing expert advice, technical or research assistance, or other necessary assistance for the Commission or its member states.

 b.
 Personnel System.
 Manual.
-The executive director shall establish and maintain a system of personnel management in accordance with the principles and requirements set forth in this section and in accordance with the provisions of the ARDA and other applicable federal and local laws.
-The executive director shall consolidate all personnel policies and procedures into an ARC Personnel Manual which shall be maintained and kept current and made readily available to Commission staff.
+The executive director shall establish and maintain a system of personnel management in accordance with the principles and requirements set forth in this section and in accordance with the provisions of the ARDA and other applicable federal, state, and local laws.
+The executive director shall consolidate all personnel policies and procedures into an ARC personnel manual which shall be maintained and kept current and made readily available to Commission staff.

-- Position Grades.
-Steps.
-ARC positions, with the exception of the executive director's position, shall be divided into grades of difficulty and responsibility of work with steps within each grade, in general accord with the system of grades and steps used by the federal government.
-The grades may be consolidated into broad pay bands as part of a performance-based compensation system.
+Commission positions, with the exception of the executive director's position, shall be divided into grades of difficulty and responsibility in general accord with the system of grades used by the federal government.
+Compensation for a particular grade shall be within the range for that grade in the federal government's General Schedule.
 There shall be a written description for each position, briefly stating the position's major duties and responsibilities.

 - Appeals.
-The executive director shall establish and publish an appeal process, available to all permanent employees who have completed probationary periods, for any denial of a step increase or promotion or for any reduction, suspension or termination.
+The executive director shall establish and publish an appeal process, available to all permanent employees who have completed probationary periods, for any denial of a step increase, or any reduction, suspension or termination.
 Such process shall provide the affected employee adequate notice of the action to be taken and reasonable opportunity to be heard.
-A decision rendered by the executive director upon such appeal may be reviewed by the Co-Chairmen's Committee at the request of the affected employee.
-The decision of the Co-Chairmen's Committee after such review shall be final.
+The decision of the executive director upon such appeal shall be final and the executive director shall report any such decision to the Co-Chairmen's Committee.
 Nothing herein shall be interpreted to prohibit the executive director from imposing on a Commission employee an immediate temporary suspension with or without pay when such action is determined by the executive director to be in the best interest of the Commission.

-- As authorized by Section 106(5) of the ARDA, the Commission has contracted with the Office of Personnel Management of the United States for continued coverage in the retirement program and other employee benefit programs of the federal government of Commission employees who have a break in service of less than three days between the end of their federal employment and the start of their Commission employment.
+- As authorized by Section 106(5) of the ARDA, the Commission has contracted with the Office of Personnel Management of the United States for continued coverage in the retirement program and employee health and life insurance programs of the federal government of Commission employees who have a break in service of less than three days between the end of their federal employment and the start of their Commission employment.

 e.
 Equal Employment Opportunity.